 For thirty years, we have waited to paint the Library.
 Early on, we decided that we would choose something in a "rose" color.
 I was surprised and quietly very pleased when Nancy settled on the dark "Sugar Beet" color from Home Depot.
 This was the TV room when the kids were young, even though unfinished.
 That ended when a very young Jeannie Beth dropped a pencil into Uncle Jack's TV and shorted it out.
 Nancy still had five rows of Oak flooring to install, but we wanted to take advantage of Annie's availability during her Easter break from Seattle Christian School.
 She and Nancy did most of the painting while Thomas and I entertained the girls.

-Nancy chose the color to match the curtains in the master suite, of which we consider this room a part.
-It is a close enough match to the chairs from the Uncle Jack dining set which will go into this room.
-The table and chairs have been in Susan's basement for many years.
 When "Uncle" Jack Bower, Nancy's next door neighbor in West Seattle, moved to the Kenney retirement home, he and I made a deal.
 He gave me his elegant dining room set and I gave him my roll top desk.
 The understanding was that I would get the desk back when he "no longer needed it."
 As it happened, when he passed, we were the closest thing to family that he had, and while his car went to his Gatewood Baptist Church, all of his furniture and other worldly effects came to us in Bellevue.
 The Kenney home was just happy that someone was willing and available to clear out his two small rooms.
 Jack and I were great friends.
 We both came to Christ about the same time, I in my mid-twenties and he in his late sixties!
 Work has already begun on the baseboards and shoe moulding.
 And crown moulding is planned for this especially elegant room.
 Cousin Rob's "panorama" photo shows that we got the first two of five bookcases into the room.
 His photo greatly distorts this small 15.5'x10.5' space.
 Nancy's hope chest makes an excellent window seat as expected.
 When she reaches the north

 wall, we can remove the table saw, vacuum any remaining sawdust, put three coats of finish on the last